Tamar (daughter of David)

-Early life
+Early life and family

-Tamar was the daughter of King David and Maacah, who was the daughter of Talmai, king of Geshur.
-Absalom was her brother and Amnon her half-brother.
-The Bible does not speak of Tamar's early life; however, in 2 Samuel 13, she is wearing a "richly ornamental robe", suggesting she was a virgin and either a priestess or interpreter of dreams.
+Tamar's mother Maacah was the daughter of Talmai, who was the king of Geshur.
+Her only full sibling was Absalom.
+The Bible does not speak of Tamar's early life; however, in 2 Samuel 13, she is wearing a "richly ornamental robe [...] for this is how the virgin daughters of the king were clothed in earlier times."
+Her half-brother Amnon, by whom she was raped, was the son of Ahinoam, who was from Jezreel.